 - Faster identification of when and where outages occur

 Ultimately, customers can also benefit from the points above as well.
-And reduced cost for the utility companies can translate into lower rates for everyone.
+And reduced cost for the utility companies can translate into a wider selection of plans for everyone.

 How Customers Save Energy With a Smart Meter

 Smart meters make day-to-day operations easier for the utility company, but customers can also benefit as well.
 The major advantage is the potential for energy savings.
 You can reduce usage by using the smart meter data to analyze behaviors and trends.
 Some of the things you can analyze include: